NFL's 32 top surprises, and rating whether each will continue

 The surprise: An unproductive receiving corps.

 The verdict: REAL.
 The Washington wideouts have combined for just 18 catches and 173 yards in two games.
 They will have some productive games -- Jamison Crowder is good in the slot and Josh Doctson will flash on occasion.
 But the problem is that one starter, Paul Richardson, is playing with a bad shoulder and said it's about managing the pain.
 Doctson has been too quiet since camp opened.
-And the Redskins have already added two others in Michael Floyd and Breshad Perriman, which speaks to a lack of depth and need for anyone who can make plays.
-Also, the strength of their pass game is with running back Chris Thompson and will be with tight ends Jordan Reed and Vernon Davis. -- John Keim
+And the Redskins already have added two others in Michael Floyd and Breshad Perriman, which speaks to a lack of depth and need for anyone who can make plays.
+Also, the strength of their passing game is with running back Chris Thompson and will be with tight ends Jordan Reed and Vernon Davis. -- John Keim

 NFC NORTH